cjoakim/fxml2j/README.md

 ```

 With these diffs identified, the intent is for you to copy-and-paste the Added code
 into your controller, while manually deleting the identified Deletions.
+In cases
+where the Controller class does not exist, simply rename the generated "*.txt" file
+to "*.java".

 ### Release History